 Admittedly, this seems extreme.
 With all of our concern and compassion for people with various diseases and addictions, smokers are still among us but their foibles are singled out as particularly heinous.
 No doubt, some smokers at this agency are long-time, hard-working employees who have done an outstanding job.
 So, thanks for the good work and long years of dedicated service but put away the cigarette or get written up for a disciplinary action.

 In case you are wondering, the union didn’t really agree with this provision.
 If they had, it is hard to believe they would still be representing employees there much longer.
 Having said that, it is apparent that the agency and union were fed up with each other and both sides took a hard line in labor negotiations that ended up before the Federal Service Impasses Panel (FSIP) with a very long list of disputed issues (see 02 FSIP 167).

 Asking someone else to dictate what your employment policies will be can be dangerous.
 It is not unusual for both sides to take a hard line and submit proposals that are hard nosed and exceed what they really hope to get in a final decision.

 In this case, the agency got what it said it wanted.
 The FSIP thought the agency had the stronger case and told the union its proposal didn’t match up with its arguments in support of its proposal to continue smoking.
 Moreover, the agency is in the business of promoting health issues.
 Smoking isn’t healthy and arguing with the nation’s expert on these issues is taking a chance.
 The agency also had evidence of complaints about second hand smoke from its customers and vendors.

 The Centers for Medicare and Medicaid Services may have the very first complete ban on smoking anywhere on a government facility.
-You can download the decision of the Federal Service Impasses Panel from the link on the left hand side of this page.
 The smoking dispute is covered in the discussion of article nine of the labor contract.